-Warhawks (Hosts and Hostesses) - The Warhawks are Calhoun's official student hosts and hostesses.
+Warhawks (Student Ambassadors) - The Warhawks are Calhoun's official hosts and hostesses.
 They represent the college at official functions, give campus tours, host student and faculty receptions, represent Calhoun Community College at various high school programs, and lots of other exciting activities.
 It's a great way to meet other students, faculty and administrators, and become involved in student activities.
-Some of the requirements for being a Warhawk are a positive attitude, a minimum GPA of 3.0, and enrollment in 12 credit hours per semester.
-Sponsors: Sherika Attipoe (Decatur), 256-306-2560 or sherika.attipoe@calhoun.edu or Dr. Sherry Stancil (Huntsville), 256-306-2560 or sherry.stancil@calhoun.edu.
-The Warhawks meet every Wednesday at 1:00 p.m. in the Math/Science/Administration Building Conference Room on the Decatur campus, and the Administrative Conference Room on the Huntsville campus.
+Some of the requirements for being a Warhawk are a positive attitude, a minimum GPA of 3.0, and 12 hours.
+Sponsors: Janet Kincherlow-Martin, 256-306-2561, Sherika Attipoe, 256-306-2560 and Dr. Sherry Stancil (Huntsville), 256-713-4824.
+The Warhawks meet every Wednesday at 1:00 p.m., Decatur Campus Math/Science Building Conference Room; Huntsville Campus Administrative Conference Room.

 Forming a New Club - anyone interested in forming a new club should complete the "Official Petition for forming Organizations and Clubs" form linked at the bottom of our clubs page, www.calhoun.edu/student-activities/student-clubs-organizations.
-For more information, contact the Student Activities Facilitator, Kelly Hovater, (256) 306-2640 or at her office in Brewer Library on the Decatur Campus.
+For more information, contact the

+Student Activities Facilitator, Kelly Hovater, (256) 306-2640 or at her office in Brewer Library on the Decatur Campus.